-Ben has completed a Bachelor of Science in Applied Mathematics and Astronomy and is waiting on confirmation of a Bachelor of Science in Applied Mathematics (Honours), both at AUT.
-He is our part time technician and assists with radio astronomy observations, including the set-up, monitoring and managing of data, using both 12m and 30m antennas.
-He also works as a TA for Mathematical Science and Business School papers.
-He is planning to study for a Masters and PhD in Radio Astronomy.
+Ben has completed a Bachelor of Science in Applied Mathematics and Astronomy and a Bachelor of Science in Applied Mathematics (Honours), both at AUT.
+He works as our technician and assists with maintenance and radio astronomy observations, including the set-up, monitoring and managing of data, using both 12m and 30m antennas.
+Ben is planning to study for a Masters and PhD in Radio Astronomy.

-Vicky Liu – Masters Student and Teaching Assistant
+Vicky Liu – Postgraduate Student and Teaching Assistant

 Vicky has completed a Bachelor of Mathematical Sciences in Applied Mathematics and Astronomy and a Bachelor of Science in Applied Mathematics (Hons), both at AUT.
-Her BSc (Hons) dissertation dealt with simulation of VLBI data and the role of model factors on VLBI data processing.
-Currently, she is studying for a Master of Science and her thesis deals with the contribution of AUSTRAL geodetic VLBI network.
+Her Bachelor of Science (Hons) dissertation dealt with simulation of VLBI data and the role of model factors on VLBI data processing.
+Vicky went on to complete a Master of Science on the topic of "Results from the AUSTRAL Geodetic VLBI Network".
 She intends to continue on to a PhD.

-Asif R Rasha – Masters Student and Teaching Assistant
+Asif R Rasha – Postgraduate Student and Teaching Assistant

-Asif completed his Bachelor of Mathematical Sciences in Analytics and Astronomy and a Bachelor of Science (Hons) from AUT.
+Asif completed a Bachelor of Mathematical Sciences in Analytics and Astronomy and a Bachelor of Science (Hons) at AUT.
 His Masters research focuses on improving the pointing accuracy of AUT’s 30-metre radio telescope, using mathematically formulated pointing model.
-Part of his research involves investigating gravitational deformation of the 30-metre main reflector surface using a laser scanning method.
+Part of his research involved investigating gravitational deformation of the 30-metre main reflector surface using a laser scanning method.
 Asif also works as a teaching assistant on the Applied Statistics and Quantitative Methods for Business papers.
-His research interest includes Astronomical Surveys, Instrumental Astronomy and Statistical Inferences.
+His research interests include Astronomical Surveys, Instrumental Astronomy and Statistical Inferences.